basecs101/getting-started-with-rest-service/README.md

 REST (Representational State Transfer) is an architectural style used in web development for building scalable, performant, and maintainable web services.
 RESTful API (Application Programming Interface) is an implementation of the REST architecture.

-RESTful API is a type of web API that is designed to work with HTTP (Hypertext Transfer Protocol) requests such as GET, POST, PUT, DELETE, etc., to retrieve, create, update or delete resources on the web.
+RESTful API is a type of web API that is designed to work with HTTP (Hypertext Transfer Protocol) requests such as `GET`, `POST`, `PUT`, `DELETE`, etc., to retrieve, create, update or delete resources on the web.
 RESTful APIs use HTTP methods to define the actions to be performed on resources, and use URLs (Uniform Resource Locators) to identify resources.

 RESTful APIs typically return data in JSON (JavaScript Object Notation) or XML (Extensible Markup Language) format, which are both lightweight and easy to parse.
 They also use hypermedia links to navigate between resources and represent the state of the system.